Energy Tax Credits for Home and Vehicles: Tax Year 2025 Overview

-What are the energy tax credits?
+What energy tax credits are available?

-There are several “energy tax credits,” which the IRS categorizes as Clean Energy and Vehicle credits.
 Several of these credits are available only to specific types of businesses, such as builders of energy-efficient homes or commercial buildings.
 For most taxpayers, however, the most relevant energy tax credits will be the home energy and clean vehicle credits.

 The home energy credits include the Energy Efficient Home Improvement Credit and the Residential Clean Energy Credit, which apply to certain home updates and improvements.
 The clean vehicle credits are designed to help offset the cost of purchasing certain qualified electric vehicles (EVs) or fuel cell vehicles (FCVs).

 The Inflation Reduction Act of 2022 significantly updated the clean vehicle credits.
 They are available for individuals and businesses who have purchased a qualifying EV or FCV.
 Individual taxpayers may qualify for the credit for both new and used vehicles, while vehicles purchased for business use must be new.
+Under the Inflation Reduction Act, these tax incentives weren’t set to expire until 2032.
+However, with the signing of the OBBB, this credit will expire in 2025.
+Advise clients that this credit will only be available for vehicles purchased prior to September 30, 2025.

 How do residential energy credits work and how to claim them?